christopher192/machine-learning-project/ais-anchorage-detection-and-segmentation/README.md

         - `MMSI` alway has `9-digit` positive integer.
     - `TO_BOW`, `TO_STERN`, `TO_PORT`, `TO_STARBOARD` min = 0 → likely missing dimension value
         - Probably mean the vessel has not reported its size or the AIS unit wasn’t configured properly.
-        - Possible for very small boat (tug, fishing vessel, ) to have tiny value.
+        - Possible for very small boat (tug, fishing vessel, etc) to have tiny value.
     - `SPEED`, `HEADING`, `COURSE` → 0
         - `SPEED`: Likely valid (anchored/stopped), not missing.
         - `HEADING`: Bow pointing to north, can be real or no heading sensor.